Teens can work out for free at Planet Fitness: Here’s how

 Visit the Planet Fitness website to sign up.
 Participants can also enter a contest for a chance to be one of 10 teens each awarded $10,000 academic scholarships by Planet Fitness.
 More information about the contest can be found here.

-Teens under the age of 18 in the United States or under 19 in Canada must register with a parent or guardian online on in-club.
+Teens under the age of 18 in the United States or under 19 in Canada must register with a parent or guardian online or in-club.